 Written by Dr. Sandra Miranda, ND

-We are all feeling the pressure these days with everything surrounding the pandemic.
-Maybe you are stuck at home trying to work your own job and remote school your children.
-Maybe you lost your job.
-Maybe you are part of the high-risk population and are just trying your best to survive and stay safe with your loved ones.
-Stress just seems part of our daily lives, and it seems like an impossible thought that life will ever go back to “normal.”
+We are all feeling the pressure during these cold winter days to stay healthy and on track.
+Maybe you are stuck at home avoiding the cold weather.
+Stress just seems part of our daily lives, and it seems like an impossible thought that life will ever slow down.
 You are not alone right now!
-The stress is real, and it is not making any of these situations any easier!
+The stress is real!

-What would you think if I told you there were some simple ways to help you manage your stress response just with the food you eat?
+What would you think if I told you there were some simple ways to help you manage your stress response naturally?

 Food can play a bigger role in our stress levels than any of us may think.
 You know the saying, “you are what you eat?”
 Well, if you spend your time “stress eating” you’re doing just that.
 Eating your stress.